-In 1963, Pahad was banned, which restricted his movement and prevented him from attending public gatherings.
-During this time he was often detained for short periods for violating his banning order.
+In 1963 Pahad and his brother Essop were banned under the Suppression of Communism Act, which restricted their movement and prevented them from attending public gatherings.
+During this time, he was often detained for short periods for violating his banning order.

-Following the Rivonia Trial, he left South Africa for exile in 1964.
-He lived mostly in London, and also spent time in Angola and Zimbabwe.
+In 1964, following the Rivonia Trial, he left South Africa into exile.
+He lived in London, and also spent time in Angola and Zimbabwe.
 In 1966, Pahad started working full-time for the African National Congress (ANC), developing the Anti-Apartheid Movement in the United Kingdom and Europe.

-At the ANC’s Kabwe Conference in Zambia, from 16””23 June 1985, Pahad was elected on to the ANC’s National Executive Committee (NEC).
+At the ANC’s Kabwe Conference in Zambia, in June 1985, Pahad was elected to the ANC’s National Executive Committee (NEC).

-In 1990 he returned to South Africa from exile and in 1991 was appointed Deputy Head of the ANC Department of International Affairs.
-Between 1991- 1992 he became a member of the National Peace Executive Committee.
+In 1990 he returned to South Africa and in 1991 was appointed Deputy Head of the ANC Department of International Affairs.
+Between 1991- 1992 he was a member of the National Peace Executive Committee.
 In 1994 he served on the Transitional Executive Council's Sub-Council on Foreign Affairs.